one-among-us/data/people/DarlinChit/page.en.md

 Besides being a talented programmer proficient in languages like Java, PHP, and C++, Sakuya was also skilled in stock trading and video editing.
 She once founded a translation group.

-She started her own fashion company, but it bankrupted, leading her to lose almost all her income sources.
+She started her own fashion company, but it went bankrupt, leading her to lose almost all her income sources.
 She wasn't able to make a comeback.
 Subsequently, she moved to Shanghai for a while.
 During her time in Shanghai, although she often worried about financial issues, she managed to spend her days relatively happily, thanks to the company and support of her friends.